 Quitting a Six Figure Job

-So imagine how conflicted I felt when I made six figures and decided to walk away from my high paying career.
+So imagine how conflicted I felt when I made six figures and decided to walk away from my high paying job.
 Didn’t people quit their jobs because it didn’t make financial sense to continue working?
 I didn’t fit that mold.
 In fact, I lived the opposite of that.
 I made too much money to quit my job.
 In the beginning walking away seemed like an impossible decision to make.
 Giving up a high paying job was out of the question.
 At the time I didn’t know anyone who had purposefully left a high paying position.

 My female role models at work all remained in their jobs after children.
 No one I knew left their professional careers to raise kids.
 I didn’t meet any fellow software developers on the playground.
 Yet, after being laid off and lining up a new job I still chose to leave the workforce.
 I willingly quit my six figure job.